w3f/General-Grants-Program/grants/speculative/PlasmChian.md

 ### Have you applied for other grants so far?

 * Yes.
-We have applied Plasm in the wave2.
+We have applied Plasm in the wave2 and finished all milestones.
+This is a continuous application.

 ### Are there any other projects similar to yours?